asheroto/winget-install/.github/README.md

 | `-CheckForUpdate` | No       | Checks if there is an update available for the script.                                      |
 | `-Version`        | No       | Displays the version of the script.                                                         |
 | `-Help`           | No       | Displays the full help information for the script.                                          |

-## Available Scripts

--   **winget-install.ps1**
-    -   Unsigned script in the repo but may be under development
-    -   Please use the file in [Releases](https://github.com/asheroto/winget-install/releases) or use Install-Script, we recommend that you do not use the file in the repo directly

 ## Troubleshooting